code-shaper/code-shaper-website/docs/getting-started/creating-an-application.md

 ## Implement unit tests

 The final step is to implement a unit test for `MovieList`.
-Update the placeholder test with the code below to test `MovieList`.
+Update the placeholder test with the code below.

 ```tsx title="apps/movie-magic/src/components/MovieList/MovieList.test.tsx"
 import { render, screen } from '../../test/test-utils';